 If sheetrock (drywall) gets wet it expands and swells and will ruin any tile that you’ve installed on it.
 There are better options.

-Basically, if there’s sheetrock on your shower walls it better be a Kerdi installation.
+Bottom line: if there’s drywall on your shower walls it better be a Kerdi installation.
 Otherwise, it’s being done wrong.

 My Rating: No. With Kerdi- hmmmm….ok.